Following the 2008 housing collapse, thousands of homeowners found themselves with mortgages they could no longer afford.

 What’s loan modification, anyway?

-Before we go into the loan modification scams that plague homeowners, or the tips to avoid them, let’s first go over what exactly is loan modification.
+Before we go into the loan modification scams that plague homeowners, or the tips to avoid them, let’s first go over what exactly loan modification is.

-Homeowners who fall behind on their mortgages have several options to avoid losing their homes, and one of those options is loan modification.
+Homeowners who fall behind on their mortgages have several options to avoid losing their homes.
+One of those options is loan modification.

 A loan modification plan permanently restructures a mortgage by changing its terms.
 Those terms include a reduction of the interest rate and/or monthly payment.

 Loan modifications can also entail conversion of the interest rate to one that is more financially feasible for the homeowner.
-For example, the rate could be converted to fixed from variable.
+For example, the modification might convert the rate from fixed to variable.

 Eligibility requirements include showing proving financial hardship.
 Homeowners may have to provide their lender with documentation of that hardship.

 For example, if the hardship is the result of a job loss, the homeowner may have to furnish the severance letter.
-Proof of income, recent tax returns and bank statements may also be required.
+They may also require proof of income, recent tax returns and bank statements.

 They want a fee?
 Run.